DBO-DKFZ/wsi_preprocessing/README.md

 Supported annotation types are .xml (Camelyon17) or .geojson (QuPath) Right now only binary annotation types are supported (tumor - non-tumor)

+Supported slide formats are .tif and .svs right now

 Main file is "tile_generator.py" - Execute this file to start the process

 | Dictionary Entry | Explanation |